ajspaghetti/cloudDemo/README.md

 5. Domain Configuration and SSL Setup
     * Subdomain Setup
-        - Configure https://spagno.li to point to your load balancer in the cloud (AWS/Azure).
+        - Configure https://spagno.li to point to load balancer in the cloud (AWS/Azure).
         - Ensure you have an SSL certificate for HTTPS.

 6. Continuous Integration/Continuous Deployment (CI/CD)